My Story

 but my OCD made it difficult.

 For a long time I couldn’t look people in the eye.
 The leader of a group therapy I went to called me “Mr. Fear”.
 Most of the time I was able to work to support myself, but I was painfully alone, and every day was a struggle.
-When I saw someone walking down the street, I would wish I was him.
+When I saw a man walking down the street, I would wish I was him.
 When I saw someone die in a movie I would feel very relaxed, and think to myself “It’s OK.
 They have peace now.”
 And I developed a death wish.

 Meditation